 Since bricklaying and masonry is not the expertise of most homeowners, we asked ourselves what our community would need to know about the bricks and mortar in their homes and interviewed one of our contractors to get professional advice on this type of work.
 Bernd from B&B Masonry was nice enough to provide his expertise in the field and answer all of our questions.
 Take a look!

 1) What is repointing?
 Tuck pointing?
-When do I know my home needs to be repointed/tuckpointed?
+How do I know if home needs to be repointed or tuck-pointed?